In this interview, New Zealand’s Josh Sweet takes us through how he took this amazing Milky Way panorama (above).

 I live in New Zealand and am just a hobbyist right now but I would love to make photography my job!

-My favourite types of photography have to be astrophotography and car/motorsport photography.
+My favorite types of photography have to be astrophotography and car/motorsport photography.

 You can find me on Instagram @joshsweet24 if you want to see more of my work.